Blog · AI

 Remote option (hosted)

-Example of configuration on the VS Code side (remote):
+Example VS Code configuration (remote):

 {